indrekru/spring-boot-2-oauth2-resource-server/README.md

-# Spring Boot 2 Oauth2 resource server example
+# Spring Boot 2 Oauth2 resource server

 This is a bare-bones Spring Boot 2 Oauth2 resource server with an authorization server.